Nahim-Rimon/Nahim-Rimon/README.md

 ### Hi there, I'm Rimon 👋

-## I'm a developer at beginner stage!
+## I'm a Data Analyst at beginner stage!
-- 🌱 I’m currently learning everything about coding world.
+- 🌱 I’m currently working on multiple data science project.
-- &copy;2020 Goals: Improve My Coding Knowledge.
+- &copy;2020 Goals: Become master in my analytical Knowledge.
-- ⚡ Fun fact: I love to create things,watching movies and making new friends.
+- ⚡ Fun fact: I love learning new things, watching Movies & Tv-Series and making new friends.

 ### Connect with me: